 Nearly one year after George Floyd‘s murder, justice may be served.
 Former Minneapolis police officer Derek Chauvin, charged with murder and manslaughter in his May 25, 2020 death, is finally standing trial.
 As the public awaits a verdict, here’s what you should know about Floyd, the circumstances surrounding his unjust death, and his legacy.

 1. Floyd Died After A Police Officer Knelt On His Neck For 9 Minutes

-George Floyd, an unarmed black man, could be heard pleading “please, please I can’t breathe” while pinned to the ground by a white officer.
-Footage of the disturbing incident surfaced on May 26, a day after Minneapolis police responded to a complaint of a “forgery in progress,” according to a police statement (per CBS News).
-One of the officers pinned George by the neck with his knee outside a police car, while the others stood nearby.
-“My stomach hurts…my neck hurts,” George continued to say in the clip, taken by a witness [SEEN HERE].
-Sadly, George soon became unconscious and was filmed being taken away on a stretcher.
-He was carried away in an ambulance and died.
-HollywoodLife has reached out to the Minneapolis Police Department and George’s family lawyer for comment.
+In footage taken by witnesses that night, Floyd could be heard pleading “please, please I can’t breathe” while pinned to the ground by a white officer, later identified as Chauvin, 45.
+The disturbing footage surfaced on May 26, a day after Minneapolis police responded to a complaint of a “forgery in progress,” according to a police statement (per CBS News).
+Chauvin knelt on Floyd’s neck with his knee outside a police car, the unarmed man pinned helplessly to the ground.

 Three other officers stood by and watched it happen.
 “My stomach hurts… my neck hurts.
 I can’t breathe,” Floyd, 46, begged, soon calling out for his mother.
 Chauvin continued to kneel on Floyd’s neck for nine minutes and 29 seconds, until Floyd lost consciousness.
 Floyd died in an ambulance on the way to the hospital.
 His official cause of death was “asphyxia,” according to his autopsy.

 2. Floyd’s Alleged Killer Is Now On Trial